Nizar Ibrahim

 Nizar Ibrahim (born 8 September 1982) is a German-Moroccan vertebrate palaeontologist and comparative anatomist.
-He is currently a senior lecturer at the University of Portsmouth.
+He was a senior lecturer at the University of Portsmouth.
 Ibrahim has led several expeditions to Africa's Sahara and is notable for his research on fossil vertebrates from the Kem Kem Group, including pterosaurs, crocodyliforms, and dinosaurs.
 In recent years, research led by Ibrahim radically changed ideas about the morphology and the lifestyle of one of the largest predatory dinosaurs, Spinosaurus aegyptiacus.
 Ibrahim also has interests in bioinformatics and contributed to the NSF-funded Phenoscape project.
 He regularly engages with the public and is a speaker with the National Geographic Speakers Bureau.